 The cleanup and recovery efforts at Ground Zero lasted for more than a year, with crews working around the clock.
 Construction workers found human remains in several places near the site of the Twin Towers in 2006, while the Environmental Protection Agency spent several years working to clean toxic dust out of downtown apartments.
 Still, dust and debris from the September 11th attacks will likely continue to affect downtown Manhattan for years; still, the impressive scale and speed of the cleanup work was a testament to the dedication of the workers and volunteers at the site.

 Rebuilding efforts at the World Trade Center site continue.
-The centerpiece, a 1,776-foot tall skyscraper, opened in 2013, and the National September 11 Memorial and Museum opened in phases between 2011 and 2013.
+The centerpiece, a 1,776-foot tall skyscraper, officially opened in 2014, and the National September 11 Memorial and Museum opened in phases between 2011 and 2013.

 A competition was held to design a permanent memorial for the victims of 9/11.
 The winning design, Michael Arad’s “Reflecting Absence,” opened to the public on September 11, 2011, the 10 anniversary of the attacks.
 The eight-acre park features two reflecting pools with waterfalls in the footprint of the Twin Towers encircled by bronze panels featuring the names of all 2,983 people who died on 9/11.
 The National September 11 Memorial and Museum opened in May 2014.